-DC Plan Participants' Activities in 2021:H1
+DC Plan Participants' Activities in 2021

-The withdrawal and contribution data indicate that essentially all DC plan participants continued to save in their retirement plans at work.
-DC plan participants' withdrawal activity during the first half of 2021 remained low and was similar to the activity observed in the first half of the prior year (Figure 3, page 6).3 In 2021:H1, 2.8 percent of DC plan participants took withdrawals, compared with 2.8 percent in 2020:H1 and 1.8 percent in 2009:H1 (another time of financial market stress).
+The withdrawal and contribution data indicate that essentially all DC plan participants continued to save in their retirement plans at work, DC plan participants' withdrawal activity during 2021 remained low, although it was slightly higher than the activity observed in the prior year (Figure 2, page 6).2 In 2021, 4.1 percent of DC plan participants took withdrawals, compared with 3.8 percent in 2020 and 3.1 percent in 2009 (another time of financial market stress).
 Levels of hardship withdrawal activity also remained low.
-Only 1.1 percent of DC plan participants took hardship withdrawals during 2021:H1, compared with 1.1 percent in 2020:H1 and 0.9 percent in 2009:H1.
+Only 2.1 percent of DC plan participants took hardship withdrawals in 2021, compared with 1.4 percent in 2020 and 1.6 percent in 2009.
 Although objectively low, some of the uptick in hardship withdrawal activity since 2018 may reflect changes in policy.
 The Bipartisan Budget Act of 2018 expanded hardship withdrawal availability in several ways, including expanding the sources for hardship withdrawals to include earnings and certain employer contributions, dropping the requirement that a participant first take advantage of a plan loan, and eliminating the six-month suspension of contributions after taking a hardship withdrawal.
-4 DC plan withdrawal activity was slightly higher for the year as a whole in 2019, likely reflecting these changes.5 In addition, the onset of financial stress resulting from the COVID-19 pandemic could have played a role, although the penalty relief and increased flexibility in plan withdrawals under the Coronavirus Aid, Relief, and Economic Security (CARES) Act (enacted March 27, 2020) are no longer available for withdrawals in 2021.
-The CARES Act contained provisions to provide penalty relief for taxpayers affected by COVID-19 taking early withdrawals from retirement accounts, as well as optional DC retirement plan provisions to expand availability of in-service distributions for those affected by COVID-19, allow repayment of coronavirus-related distributions (CRDs),6 increase the amount available for a plan loan, and add flexibility in repayment of plan loans.7 In the first half of 2020, recordkeepers identified 2.9 percent of DC plan participants taking CRDs.
+3 DC plan withdrawal activity was slightly higher for the year as a whole in 2019, likely reflecting these changes.4 In addition, the onset of financial stress resulting from the COVID-19 pandemic could have played a role, although the penalty relief and increased flexibility in plan withdrawals under the Coronavirus Aid, Relief, and Economic Security (CARES) Act (enacted March 27, 2020) are no longer available for withdrawals in 2021.
+The CARES Act contained provisions to provide penalty relief for taxpayers affected by COVID-19 taking early withdrawals from retirement accounts, as well as optional DC retirement plan provisions to expand availability of in-service distributions for those affected by COVID-19, allow repayment of coronavirus-related distributions (CRDs),5 increase the amount available for a plan loan, and add flexibility in repayment of plan loans.
+In 2020, recordkeepers identified 5.8 percent of DC plan participants taking CRDs.7

-Preliminary data on the share of participants that stopped making contributions in 2021:H1 were in line with activity observed in the first half of prior years.8 In 2021:H1, a preliminary estimate indicates that 1.1 percent of DC plan participants stopped contributing, compared with 2.0 percent in 2020:H1 and 4.6 percent in 2009:H1 (Figure 3, page 6).
+The share of participants that stopped making contributions in 2021 was slightly lower than observed in prior years.8 In 2021, 2.2 percent of DC plan participants stopped contributing. compared with 2.3 percent in 2020 and 3.4 percent in 2009 (Figure 2, page 6).
 It is possible that some of these participants stopped contributing simply because they reached the annual contribution limit.